Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Frozen green beans have been harvested at their peak, and we’ve come to rely on them, especially during our colder months.
 We love how versatile they are!

-These rosemary garlic green beans pair perfectly with salmon, roast chicken and other proteins and are a natural fit for pasta salads, stir-fries and sheet pan meals.
+These Rosemary Garlic Green Beans pair perfectly with fish, roast chicken and other proteins and are a natural fit for pasta salads, stir-fries and sheet pan meals.
 They even make a wonderful, crunchy addition to meal-prepped lunch boxes.
+Once you try them, you may never make them any other way.
+Crispy, buttery, herby… delicious!

-4-Ingredient Balsamic Roasted Mini Sweet Peppers
+Try these 4-Ingredient Balsamic Roasted Mini Sweet Peppers or this Maple Roasted Acorn Squash next.

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!